zoidbergwill/presentations/2016/kubernetes-1.2-and-spread/index.md

 ---

-# Base Kubernetes resources
+# The building blocks

-### `Node` (The cattle)
+### `Node`

+- Containers have to run somwehere

-The machines that can have pods scheduled on them
+- All machines that talk to the Kubernetes API Server, and can have pods scheduled on them

+- They can have unique `label`s which can be useful, for different sized boxes, or guaranteeing `Pod`s run on certain `Node`s.

+- Whether it's AWS, DigitalOcean, GCP, or your own tin, they're destined to die some day.

+---

+# The building blocks

 ### `Pod`

-The base resource that is scheduled (We'll get into them more in a bit)
+- The base resource that is scheduled

+- It is destined to be re-scheduled, updated, or destroyed.

+We're gonna touch more on them in a bit, because `Pod`s and `Service`s are the main power of Kubernetes.

+---

+# The building blocks

 ### `Service`

-A simple round robin load balancer that sends traffic to pods via a selector of pod labels.
+- Simple load balancers that use a selection of labels to route traffic to pods.

+- They all have the following:
+  - `selector` for finding pods to forward the traffic.
+  - `clusterIP` since we have to hit the load balancer somehow
+  - `ports` to send the traffic from and to.
+  - Potentially more...
 ---

-# Scheduling pods
+## Scheduling Pods

 ### `Deployment`

-- The default way to schedule a pod
+The default way to schedule a pod

 e.g. API, DB, Frontend, Workers

 ### `DaemonSet`

-- Making sure an instance of this pod runs on every node, or every node of a certain type
+Making sure an instance of this pod runs on every node, or every node of a certain type

 e.g. Logging agents, Monitoring agents, Cluster storage nodes